Can we condense the Spiritus Mundi from the sun inside a container?

-Yes, this occurs after the previous extreme de-humidification of peculiar saline substances (for instance undergoing long calcination at a crucible or furnace), which then, upon contact with moist air, will tend to receive once again water molecules from the atmosphere.
-Not only do the salts act chemically as if they were a sponge, but also surely attract the Spiritus Mundi way better than a non-mineral water attractor, having a “philosophical” magnet in them.
+Yes, this occurs after the previous extreme de-humidification of peculiar saline substances (for instance, undergoing long calcination at a crucible or furnace), which then, upon contact with moist air, will tend to receive once again water molecules from the atmosphere.
+Not only do the salts act chemically as if they were a sponge, but also indeed attract the Spiritus Mundi way better than a non-mineral water attractor, having a “philosophical” magnet in them.

 Can we condense the Spiritus Mundi through a photochemical reaction?

 This school of thinking tries to “catch” photons, and with photons, the Spiritus Mundi/Secret Fire from the Sunlight.
 This involves the effects of light upon certain substances on which Sunbeams act with a decomposing power.
 What they get is a tiny amount of highly ionized powders or liquids.
 Although these substances can affect metals, they are not pure Spiritus Mundi but still magnetized raw matter.
 The main drawback of these practices is the negligible amount of salts obtained.
 Similar techniques of salts dissociation, and in similar conditions, appear to be at the base of electric energy production.